Smoothie Bowl Recipe – 3 Ways

 Strawberry Banana Smoothie Bowl – Pink

-To make a pink smoothie bowl, use frozen strawberries or raspberries, or a combination of the two.
-You will need 10 oz, or about 2 1/2 cups of frozen fruit.
+To make a pink smoothie bowl (a fan favorite for my 4 daughters), use frozen strawberries or raspberries, or a combination of the two.
+You will need 10 ounces, or about 2 ½ cups of frozen fruit.

 overhead view of a strawberry smoothie bowl recipe